 Adjuvant treatment is aimed to start in a time frame around 4 weeks after surgery, assuming the underlying clinical condition allows the start of the combined modality treatment with radiotherapy and chemotherapy.
 Given that any remaining tumour after an operation can still grow after the commencement of radiotherapy/chemotherapy, it is not uncommon to see in some patients an increase in the residual tumour size at the 1st post-

-Careful surveillance with serial MRI or CT scans is a crucial part of medical care, because tumour regrowth requires alteration of current treatment or, for patients in the observation phase, restarting treatment.
+Careful surveillance with serial MRI scans is a crucial part of medical care, because tumour regrowth requires alteration of current treatment or, for patients in the observation phase, restarting treatment.

 A regime for combined radio-